taazarel/Voheim/story/pcNotesH.md

 Sava Onikoralësöm is a bitch
 Ouli takes the party to Miravit to look for Sheitan Cultists.
 They killed the recruiter and left all the other cultists alone.
 Skerlite is the best kitty momma.
+Ouli Knows that skerlite is a god now.
+He met his alter egos in the afterlife.